25 Nov

 It’s that time of the year again: with Halloween behind us and the holidays ahead, businesses are bombarding our mailboxes with promotional emails, and our social media feeds are filled with one thing—Black Friday.

-The biggest shopping event of the year is happening on Friday 25th November, closely followed by another: Cyber Monday.
+The biggest shopping event of the year is happening on Friday 29th November, closely followed by Cyber Monday.
 As usual, we’ve been prompted for a good few weeks already to get the early deals and prepare for the hefty discounts.
-But this year, it feels even more acute in part due to inflation that is threatening to disrupt consumer spending this holiday shopping season.
+And this year, thanks to the cost of living crisis, many more shoppers than in years past are expected to seek out discounts, according to data from Deloitte.

-But this unconscious shopping frenzy cannot be good for the planet, people, and animals, and more and more people are starting to question and boycott shopping events like Black Friday and Cyber Monday.
+But this shopping frenzy cannot be good for the planet, people, and animals, and consumers are increasingly questioning the ethics of shopping events like Black Friday and Cyber Monday.

 Even when big brands and organisations put a “sustainable” spin on Black Friday, pushing “eco-friendly” deals, something feels off.
-There’s an increasing amount of greenwashing around these sales, but the overconsumption encouraged during this time can never truly be sustainable.
+There’s an air of greenwashing around these sales, and the overconsumption encouraged during this time can’t truly be sustainable.

 So this year, we’re taking a step back to shed light on the environmental and social damage of Black Friday.
 It’s time to stop before you shop and ask: what is Black Friday?
 Where did it come from?
 What’s wrong with it?
 And most importantly, how can we, as conscious consumers, fight against the tide?